Hillsborough Area Regional Transit: Local buses

+400: MetroRapid North-South; Marion Transit Center - Downtown Tampa; University Area Transit Center - Tampa; Currently the only MetroRapid BRT Route in service.
+Due to the discontinuation of Route 2, additional stops were added between MetroRapid bus stations on Nebraska Avenue and Fletcher Avenue.

 Neighborhood Flex

 HART provides the HART Flex Service consisting of commuter vans that have routes in designated areas.
-Walk-up service is provided at regular HART stops along the Flex service route, or patrons can reserve a pick-up or drop-off at a location not a HART stop by calling to reserve between 2 and 72 hours in advance.
+Walk-up service is provided at regular HART stops along the Flex service route.
+Alternatively, riders can reserve a pick-up or drop-off at a location not at a HART stop by calling to reserve between 2 and 72 hours in advance.
 Walk-up service may be limited by the number of reservations.
-Fare is $1 per way, and an all-day flex pass available for $2.
-There is no discount available for seniors, Medicare or disabled as there are on other HART routes; however, up to 3 kids under 6 are free with fare-paying rider.
-Regular HART 1-Day and 31-Day passes are accepted.
-The service areas are typically 2.5 miles from a preset route, although at least one Flex area does not have a specific route.
+The fare is $1.00 for a one-way trip and $2.00 for an all-day pass.
+The service areas are typically 2.5 miles from a preset route.
+Several zones were established in 2017, but replaced by conventional buses in 2021.
+The remaining routes are: